Sundarakanda (2025 film)

-Sundarakanda is a 2025 Indian Telugu-language romantic comedy drama film written and directed by Venkatesh Nimmalapudi.
+Sundarakanda is a 2025 Indian Telugu-language romantic comedy drama.
+Story, screenplay, and direction were handled by Venkatesh Nimmalapudi, who structured the film as a light-hearted romantic drama focusing on modern relationships and personal experiences.
+The music and background score were composed by Leon James, whose compositions enhance the emotional atmosphere of the film, while the technical team Shri Raghu, Kamala manohari and Gorla Mahesh contributed to presenting the story with an engaging cinematic style..
 It stars Nara Rohith, Sridevi Vijaykumar and Virti Vaghani in lead roles.

 The film was released on 27 August 2025.

 Plot

-Sundarakanda (2025) Telugu film brought it's story line from Muthinakathirikai (2016), a Tamil film (starred by Sundar C and Poonam Bajwa) which itself was adapted from Malayalam film Vellimoonga (2014) (starred by Biju Menon and Nikki Galrani).

-Siddharth, played by Nara Rohith, is a bachelor in his late 30s who is struggling to find a life partner.
+Siddharth (Nara Rohith) is a bachelor in his late 30s who is struggling to find a life partner.
 He has rejected numerous proposals because each candidate fails to meet five specific qualities he has in mind—qualities inspired by his memories and ideals.

-One day, he meets Eira (Vriti Vaghani), a younger woman who unexpectedly matches all the traits he has been seeking.
-Siddharth falls for her, but there’s a significant obstacle: Eira’s mother Vaishnavi (Sridevi Vijaykumar) strongly disapproves of their union, primarily because of the age difference.
+One day, he meets Eira (Virti Vaghani), a college student who unexpectedly matches all the traits he has been seeking.
+Siddharth falls for her, but there's a significant obstacle: Eira's mother Vaishnavi (Sridevi Vijaykumar) strongly disapproves of their union, primarily because of the age difference.

 As the story unfolds, it is revealed that Vaishnavi and Siddharth share a past—she was his first love during his school days.
-This twist intensifies the conflict and complicates Siddharth’s attempt to win over both Eira and Vaishnavi’s acceptance.
+This twist intensifies the conflict and complicates Siddharth's attempt to win over both Eira and Vaishnavi's acceptance.

 The narrative then progresses through comedic episodes, family drama, and emotional confrontations as Siddharth strives to overcome misunderstandings and relational hurdles.
-The film builds up to whether he can reconcile with Vaishnavi’s objections and whether his love for Eira can prevail.
+The film builds up to whether he can reconcile with Vaishnavi's objections and whether his love for Eira can prevail.